 A few weeks ago, our shared hosting account on a famous hosting provider was compromised.
-The Wordpress websites were attacked by a virus which corrupted files with malware.
+The WordPress websites were attacked by a virus which corrupted files with malware virus.
 The virus was even able to penetrate more than one sites (being shared hosting, they all share one Linux user) and do a bit of a damage.
-Now we use a mix of Wordpress and other open source programs for our contents but this article will help anyone using PHP.
+Now we use a mix of WordPress and other open source programs for our contents but this article will help anyone using PHP.

-Luckily, our Programmers were able to recover the hacked wordpress website and we were back on track.
+Luckily, our Programmers were able to recover hacked WordPress website and we were back on track.

 And I mean all passwords.
 These include your Cpanel passwords, FTP passwords, hosting password and go on.
 Also, store the passwords in a safe location (Google Drive) instead of a text file lying around.
 Always generate long strong passwords instead of trying to be clever and come up with your own passwords.
-At The Right Software, we love thebitmill.com to our dirty work.
-Link given below.
+At The Right Software, we love thebitmill.com to create long complex passwords.

 We all look for bargain deals.
-Free Wordpress plugins and themes make our eyes glint.
+Free WordPress plugins and themes make our eyes glint.
 But please remember, plugins downloaded from third party sources (other than wordpress.org) don’t go through a security and compliance review.
-Therefore more susceptible to security breaches.
-Similar with themes.
-So always keep your wordpress version, plugins and themes updated.
+Therefore, making them more susceptible to security breaches.
+Similar is a case with themes.
+So always keep your WordPress version, plugins and themes updated.